New Order discography

-The discography of New Order, an English rock band, consists of 10 studio albums, 12 compilation albums, six live albums, five extended plays (EPs), 45 singles, 12 video releases, 40 music videos and a number of soundtrack appearances.
+The discography of British band New Order consists of 10 studio albums, 12 compilation albums, six live albums, five extended plays (EPs), 45 singles, 12 video releases, 40 music videos and a number of soundtrack appearances.
 New Order were formed in 1980 by singer, guitarist and keyboardist Bernard Sumner, bassist Peter Hook and drummer Stephen Morris.
 The group began life as a continuation of their former incarnation Joy Division.
 Joy Division had disbanded after the death of the lead singer Ian Curtis.
 Gillian Gilbert, who was Morris's girlfriend at the time, soon joined the group and played guitar and keyboards.

 Remarkably, New Order's first eight singles released between 1981 and 1984 were not taken from any album.
 In most cases they were not even released as a 7-inch, but exclusively available in the radio-unfriendly 12-inch format, an unusual approach for a pop-act in the eighties.

 Despite the high anticipation that surrounded the group, their debut single "Ceremony" only peaked at number 34 on the UK Singles Chart.
 The group's following two singles and their debut album met with similar moderate success.
 It would not be until the release of their fourth single, "Blue Monday", that New Order would break into the top 10, with the song peaking at number 9.
 "Blue Monday" became a defining single for the group and caused a sensation, becoming the biggest selling 12-inch single of all time.

 New Order, like many other post-punk groups of the period, increasingly utilised keyboards, drum machine and sequencers in their music.
 As a result, they became associated with the synthpop and electronic dance movements of the 1980s.
 Beginning with Power, Corruption & Lies from 1983, all of the group's studio albums reached the top 10 in the United Kingdom.
 The group experienced a lull in popularity in the years 1985 and 1986 but the surprise international popularity of the "Bizarre Love Triangle" single re-launched the group across the world.
 The group cemented their success in 1987 with the single, "True Faith", and the compilation album Substance.